flatironinstitute/sciware/10_EnvShell/main.md

 - Pros:
   - Lightweight - fast [un]installs
-  - Typically easier for SCC to support
+  - Can build on SCC-supported and maintained python installations, better support
   - More on-the-fly selecting of library/python
 - Cons:
   - Restricted to use existing python binaries
   - Some issues with compiled packages
-  - (Almost) no non-python packages (vim, emacs, etc)
+  - (Almost) no non-python packages (vim, emacs, etc.)

 #### Manual sourcing